 No matter how often you clean and deodorize, you’re bound to run into unpleasant odors from time to time – even if you have a regular housekeeping service that keeps your home always guest-ready.
-As long as you cook, eat, sleep and use the bathroom, odors will creep into your home.
-Sometimes it’s not easy to get rid of them!
+As long as you cook, eat, sleep, and use the bathroom, odors will creep into your home, so you need to learn how to get that smell out of your house.

-Sometimes you encounter a very distinct odor in a specific place or room.
-If you don’t want that unpleasant aroma to spread throughout your home, you better tackle it at the source.
+Learning how to make a house smell good starts by getting rid of the odor-causing culprits.
+Sometimes you encounter a very distinct odor in a specific place or room, and with a bit of detective work, you can usually uncover the source.
+If you don’t want that unpleasant aroma to spread throughout your home, you better tackle those smells right away.

 Wash Away Laundry Room Odors

-It’s either the trash, the dirty clothes or your washing machine that are the offenders here.
-Here are some tips to get your laundry room smelling fresh and clean.
+It’s either the trash, the dirty clothes, or your washing machine that are the offenders here.
+Here are some tips for how to get odor out of a house and get your laundry room smelling fresh and clean.

 Clean your top-load washer by running a hot water wash while the machine is empty.
 Add a cup of baking soda to the water, fill the fabric softener dispenser with white vinegar and wash those musty smells away.
 Be sure to leave the washer lid open when you’re not using it to keep odor-causing moisture at a minimum.
 Do this every couple of weeks so your home and your clothes will smell fresher.

 For front-load washing machines, clean the rubber seal with baking soda and water every two weeks.
 Perform the same routine with baking soda and white vinegar.
 Leaving the door open between loads keeps the interior dry and helps protect the rubber seal from mold.